Do you ever wonder why it feels like your recruiter is working for the candidate, when it’s YOU who’s footing the bill?

 Like fiat currency or the industrial working model, contingency recruitment is a 20th century legacy system that’s way overdue for retirement.
 People accept it simply because it’s the status quo.

-The top 20% of talent – the ones who really move the needle – are typically happy where they are.
+The platinum-tier talent who really move the needle – they're typically happy where they are.
+Even in a bear market, they're just as hard to move.
 They’re very rarely identified with a marginal effort, nor are they influenced by recruiters with a limited understanding of your company and your opportunity.

 They don’t respond to job adverts.
 And they seldom pick up the phone on the first, second, or even third call.